OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ##### OWASP MASVS

-- V3.3: "The app uses cryptographic primitives that are appropriate for the particular use-case, configured with parameters that adhere to industry best practices"
+- V3.3: "The app uses cryptographic primitives that are appropriate for the particular use-case, configured with parameters that adhere to industry best practices."

 ##### CWE